DaVikingCode/FromAirAppToMacAppStore/README.md

 You will also have to generate an *icns* file.
 Replace files inside *myicon.iconset* folder and run `iconutil -c icns -o Icon.icns myicon.iconset` to create your icon.

 Now you can run the script:
-`sh FromAirToMacAppStore.sh SillyFamilyDesktop "3rd Party Mac Developer Application: DaVikingCode (XXXXXXXXXX)" "3rd Party Mac Developer Installer: DaVikingCode (XXXXXXXXXX)"`
+`sh FromAirToMacAppStore.sh "SillyFamilyDesktop" "3rd Party Mac Developer Application: DaVikingCode (XXXXXXXXXX)" "3rd Party Mac Developer Installer: DaVikingCode (XXXXXXXXXX)"`